-Traditional house design frequently acts as a trigger for tourism promotions.
-The uniqueness of the external architectural appearance, along with the cultural identity of a certain time serves as a captivating motif for sightseeing and improves the visual tourism experiences.
+Traditional house design frequently acts as a trigger in tourism promotion.
+The uniqueness of the external architectural appearance, along with the cultural identity of a certain time serves as a captivating motif for sightseeing and improves the visual tourism experience.
 Simultaneously, souvenirs enable maintaining links with the past and creating individual and cultural meanings.

 This paper examines the 19th-century traditional house in Macedonia that plays a prominent role in tourism promotion.
 Given its frequent usage as an iconic symbol in tourism, the house of Krapche (Kanevche) in Ohrid (North Macedonia) is used as a case study for in-depth research.
-The paper uncovers the architectural features of an urban house model and its influence on creating souvenirs as items for tourist consumption.
+The objective of the paper is to uncover the architectural features of an urban house model and its influence on creating souvenirs as items for tourist consumption.